Explaining predictions, recommendations, and other AI output to users is critical for building trust. This chapter covers:

 People learn faster when they can see a response to their actions right away, because then it’s easier to identify cause and effect.
 This means the perfect time to show explanations is in response to a user’s action.
 If the user takes an action and the AI system doesn’t respond, or responds in an unexpected way, an explanation can go a long way in building or recovering a user’s trust.
 On the other hand, when the system is working well, responding to users’ actions is a great time to tell the user what they can do to help the system continue to be reliable.

-For example, let’s say a user taps on the “recommendations for me” section of an AI-driven restaurant reservation app.
+For example, let’s say a user taps on the “recommendations for me” section of an AI-powered restaurant reservation app.
 They only see recommendations for Italian restaurants, which they rarely visit, so they’re a bit disappointed and less trusting that the app can make relevant, personalized recommendations.
 If, however, the app’s recommendations include an explanation that the system only recommends restaurants within a one-block area, and the user is standing in the heart of Little Italy in New York City, then trust is likely to be maintained.
 The user can see how their actions — in this case asking for recommendations in a specific location — affects the system.

 Just as you might build trust in another person through back and forth interactions that reveal their strengths and weaknesses, the user’s relationship with an AI system can evolve in the same way.